filakhtov/gentoo-use-docs/dev-libs/glib.md

 This flag is not recommended on modern Kernels, because the same functionality is provided by the `inotify` nowadays.

+### gtk-doc
+Pass the `--enable-gtk-doc` option to the configure script.
+Use the Gtk-Doc utility to generate reference documentation for the library in an HTML format, and install it into the `/usr/share/gtk-doc/html` directory.

+It is normally safe to disable the flag, as generated documentation is only useful for developers, who works with the library.

 ### mime
 The flag pulls in the [x11-misc/shared-mime-info](../x11-misc/shared-mime-info.md) package as a dependency.
 The package is used by the GIO xdgmime module for a file type detection.
 See [Gentoo bug #409481](https://bugs.gentoo.org/409481) for more details.